ashhadm/CS_249/Week_1/README.md

 ```bash
 git clone https://github.com/ashhadm/CS_249.git
 cd Week_1

 ```

 ## Usage
-Run the script using the provided shell script and input the path to the genome and search pattern:
+Run the script using the provided shell script and provide the path to the genome and the pattern to be searched:
 ```bash
 ./run_search.sh <genome_file.zip> <pattern.fna> <num_cores>
 ```